 Wondering if you made the right choice of career

-Your relationship is suffering and you don't know how to talk about it
+Your relationship is strained and you do not know how to explain what work takes from you

 You entered this profession because you care deeply.
 That same capacity for care is what makes you vulnerable.
 Therapy isn't a sign that you couldn't handle it — it's a sign that you understand what you carry.